tclssg/tclssg/README.md

 | headExtra | `{<link rel="stylesheet" href="./page-specific.css">}` | Line to append to `<head>`. |
 | hideFooter | 0/1 | Disable the "Powered by" footer.
 The copyright notice, if enabled, is still displayed. |

-Variables that only have an effect for blog posts:
+The following variables only have affect blog posts:

 | Variable name | Example value(s) | Description |
 |---------------|------------------|-------------|